jbfuzier/timeboxmini/README.md

 # timeboxmini
 Python mqtt daemon to talk with timebox mini

-Most of the code come from the work of derHeinz/divoom-adapter, DaveDavenport/timebox, MarcG046/timebox.
+Most of the code comes from the work of derHeinz/divoom-adapter, DaveDavenport/timebox, MarcG046/timebox.

 What works :
 * Display scrolling text